AviList Committees

 English Names Committee

-1. consider English name changes when necessitated through taxonomic change
+- Consider English name changes necessitated by taxonomic revisions;

-3. liaise with Regional and Specialist Advisory Groups as required when proposing English name changes
+- Liaise with Regional and Specialist Advisory Groups as required when evaluating English name proposals;